floriank/oeffi/README.md

 # Oeffi

-TODO: Write a gem description
+The oeffi library as a gem for JRuby based on the public transport enabler library by Andreas Schildbach

 ## Installation